 The District is establishing a reservation for water that is stored in Lake Hancock and released to Lower Saddle Creek for recovery of minimum flows in the upper Peace River.
 A reservation sets aside water from consumptive use (i.e., from being included in a permitted water withdrawal) for the protection of fish and wildlife or the public health and safety.
 A minimum flow is the limit at which further withdrawals would be significantly harmful to the water resources or ecology of the area.

-The proposed reservation is summarized in a draft report that the District voluntarily had reviewed by a scientific peer review panel.
+The proposed reservation is summarized in a report that the District voluntarily had reviewed by a scientific peer review panel.
 The panel consists of two independent, recognized experts in the fields of hydrology and engineering.
 These experts reviewed all scientific or technical data, methodologies, models, and scientific and technical assumptions used to support development of the proposed reservation.

 Peer Review Panel Meetings and Public Input

 Additional Outreach Activities

-Staff is meeting with stakeholders to discuss the proposed reservation and to solicit feedback.
-A public workshop is scheduled to provide information on the proposed reservation and solicit additional stakeholder input.
-Public comments will be summarized and/or made available to the District's Governing Board to support its consideration of the proposed reservation.
+Staff met with stakeholders to discuss the proposed reservation and to solicit feedback.
+A public workshop was held to provide information on the proposed reservation and solicit additional stakeholder input.
+Public comments were summarized and made available to the District's Governing Board to support its consideration of the proposed reservation.